 Environmental Exposure

-Whilst Boreas is environmentally protected, there are limits to this protection that must be observed to avoid damaging the device.
+Whilst the rugged unit is environmentally protected, there are limits to this protection that must be observed to avoid damaging the device.

 Temperature

-Boreas should not be subjected to temperatures outside of its operating range.
-Subjecting Boreas to temperatures outside of the operating range can affect the factory sensor calibration, potentially causing a permanent reduction in performance or premature failure.
-For information about the operating temperature range, see Hardware Specifications.
+The unit should not be subjected to temperatures outside of its operating range.
+Subjecting the unit to temperatures outside of the specified operating range can affect the factory sensor calibration, potentially causing a permanent reduction in performance or premature failure.

 Water